dantona02/metropolis/README.md

 A random number $r$ within the range $[0, 1)$ determines whether $x^{\prime}$ is accepted or rejected: if $r$ is less than or equal to $e^{-\beta \cdot\left(H\left(x^{\prime}\right)-H\left(x_t\right)\right)}$, then $x^{\prime}$ is accepted.
 In state $x^{\prime}$, the selected spin $\sigma_a$ is flipped:
 $x^{\prime}\left(\sigma_a\right)=-x_t\left(\sigma_a\right)$.
 This entire process of choosing a spin, proposing a new state, and then accepting or rejecting this proposal is referred to as an update.
+After performing $N\times N$ metropolis updates, which equals one sweep, each spin was statistically updated once.
+To properly thermalize the system, the number of sweeps should not be to low.
 Once the system reached its equilibrium state, we can approximate the observables as time average of these states.
 For the magnetization we get
 $$\left\langle M\right\rangle=\frac{1}{N^2}\sum_{i} \sigma_i$$